ZRazer/benchmarking_slam/Readme.md

 ```

 By default, the script will listen to processes containing the names "hector", "gmapping" and "cartographer_no".
 You can change them by editing the SELECT_PROCESS global parameter in the script.

+In the end, you will be able to plot graph like this one :

+![docs/clean_benchmarking_load.png]